EnventDigital/adobe-express-mcp-server/README.md

 # Adobe Express MCP Server

-This is a Model Context Protocol (MCP) server for Adobe Express integration with LLMs like Claude.
-It provides tools to interact with Adobe Express features directly from LLM interfaces.
+This is a Model Context Protocol (MCP) server designed for Adobe Express Add-on developers.
+It provides developer-focused tools to assist with building Adobe Express add-ons and integrating with Adobe Express SDK.

 ## Features

 The server provides the following tools:

-### Adobe Express Tools
+### Developer Tools
-1. **Generate Graphic** - Generate an image or graphic using Adobe Express templates
+1. **Scaffold Add-on Project** - Create a new Adobe Express add-on project based on sample templates
-2. **Edit Image** - Edit an existing image using Adobe Express tools
+2. **Get Code Examples** - Retrieve code examples for common Adobe Express add-on features
-3. **List Templates** - List available Adobe Express templates
+3. **Implement Feature** - Get implementation guidance for adding specific features to an Adobe Express add-on
-4. **Create Document** - Create a document or presentation using Adobe Express

 ### Documentation Tools
 1. **Get Assistant Capabilities** - Get information about the assistant's capabilities